MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/move-mailboxes/mailbox-exists-exo-onpremises.md

 ### Scenario 1: Keep Exchange Online mailbox

 This scenario would be most applicable if the user mailbox was previously migrated to Exchange Online, and somehow the old mailbox was reconnected or a new mailbox was provisioned on-premises.
+Another possible scenario is when an EXO license is assigned prematurely and a new cloud-only mailbox is created while the user already has an existing mailbox in Exchange on-premises.
+Be sure to read the important note at the end of step 7.
 To use this method, follow these steps:

 1. Save the on-premises mailbox information to a file, such as "SMTP addresses", "Exchange attributes", and so on.